nwhobart/bfjira/README.md

 ## Usage

-To use BFJira, you must have the following environment variables set:
+To use bfjira, you must have the following environment variables set:

 - `JIRA_SERVER`: Your JIRA server URL.
 - `JIRA_EMAIL`: The email address associated with your JIRA account.